Eriochilus helonomos

-Eriochilus helonomos, commonly known as the swamp bunny orchid, is a plant in the orchid family Orchidaceae and is endemic to Western Australia.
+Eriochilus helonomos, commonly known as swamp bunny orchid, is a plant in the orchid family Orchidaceae and is endemic to Western Australia.
 It has a single pointed leaf and usually a single white or cream-coloured flower with reddish brown markings.
 A relatively common species, it usually grows in swampy places.
 It is distinguished from other bunny orchids by the arrangement of its petals.

 Description

 Eriochilus helonomos is a terrestrial, perennial, deciduous, herb with an underground tuber and a single, egg-shaped glabrous leaf with a pointed tip, 7-17 mm long and 2-10 mm wide.
 Usually only a single flower but sometimes as many as three white or cream-coloured flowers about 10 mm long and wide are borne on a stem, 50-150 mm tall.
 The dorsal sepal is 6-8 mm long and 3-4 mm wide.
 The lateral sepals are 7-15 mm long and 2-4 mm wide and have pink markings on their underside.
 The petals have brownish red edges and are 6-10 mm long and about 1 mm wide.
 Unlike others in the genus the petals are pressed against the sides of the column.
 The labellum is 6-9 mm long, 2-4 mm wide and curves downwards.
 It has scattered clusters of dark red and white hairs.
 Flowering occurs from April to July.